 Coimbra Group is an association of some 40 long-established European comprehensive and multidisciplinary universities that meet the highest international standards.
 It was founded in 1985, the year of the University of Coimbra’s 700th anniversary.
-Two Belgian universities, UCL and KU Leuven, are members.
+Two Belgian universities, UCLouvain and KU Leuven, are members.

 IFCU is comprised of 219 Catholic universities and higher education institutions.
 Its missions are promoting among Catholic higher education and research institutions collective reflection concerning their purpose; developing efficient collaboration among its members; representing Catholic universities vis-à-vis international organisations and associations; and contributing to the development of Catholic higher education and asserting its specific character, according to the criteria of quality, continuity and autonomy.